-Best olive oils for finishing
+Best olive oil for finishing

-Produced in the Abruzzo region in Southern Italy, the Agrumato Lemon Olive Oil is another favorite of Shambura’s.
+Produced in the Abruzzo region in southern Italy, the Agrumato Lemon Olive Oil is another favorite of Shambura’s.
 As the name suggests, the oil has a lemony aroma.
 “It’s a unique product because the olives and lemons are crushed simultaneously,” she says.
 Drizzle this oil on cooked fish, white meat, crudos, and vegetables.

-Best olive oils for salads
+Best olive oil for salads